 Download and run Reimage Plus to scan and restore corrupt and missing files from here, and then proceed with the methods below.

 Method 2: Clean Boot

-The first method is to do a clean boot, what it would do is disable non windows services and startup programs.
+The first method is to do a clean boot, what it would do is disable non-windows services and startup programs.
 You can re-enable them if needed.
-This will also improve the performance by disabling un-wanted start-up programs that are not used.
+This will also improve performance by disabling un-wanted start-up programs that are not used.
 They can be re-enabled by repeating the steps and checking the ones that have been disabled.

-After the clean boot; restart the system and test to see if issue is gone or if it still exists.
-If it exists then do a system file scan.
-You can do this by going to command prompt and running sfc /scannow
+After the clean boot; restart the system and test to see if the issue is gone or if it still exists.
+If it exists then do an SFC scan.
+You can do this by going to command prompt and running

 If the issue is still not resolved, then go to Control Panel -> Programs and Features -> Uninstall a Program and take a look at the list of recently installed programs, sort them by date to filter out which ones were recently installed that triggered the error and uninstall them.